 - Rental of oxygen equipment - Delivery of oxygen and oxygen contents - Tubing and related oxygen accessories for the delivery of oxygen and oxygen contents - Maintenance and repairs of oxygen equipment

-If you leave Allwell Medicare Simple (HMO) or no longer medically require oxygen equipment, then the oxygen equipment must be returned to the owner.
+If you leave our plan or no longer medically require oxygen equipment, then the oxygen equipment must be returned to the owner.

 Section 8.2 What is your cost sharing?
 Will it change after 36 months?